Leonardo’s Death

 How did Leonardo da Vinci die?

-Leonardo da Vinci died on May 2, 1519, at the age of 67 at Le Clos Lucé Castle in Amboise, France.
+Leonardo da Vinci died on May 2, 1519, a monday, at the age of 67 at Le Clos Lucé Castle in Amboise, France.
 It is assumed that he died of a stroke, but the actual cause of death is unknown.
 His death probably did not come as a surprise, as he had drawn up his will a week earlier.

 How was Leonardo buried?